e1miran/Now-Playing-Serato/docs/settings.rst

   * A setting of zero will update the track info on-screen immediately as a new track is detected.
 This time value may be too soon for some DJ's mixing style as well as some features.
 Increasing the write delay allows for much more tuning.

 *
-  **Text Template** - The `Jinja2 template <https://jinja.palletsprojects.com/en/2.11.x/templates/>`_ file that will be used when the song updates.
-See `Templates <templatevariables.html>`_ for more information.

-*
-  **File to write** - Name of the file where the app will write the track information.
-You can either pick a pre-existing file or the name of a new file.

-*
-  **Enable setlists** - Setting this option will create a file in the NowPlaying/setlists directory when NowPlaying is shutdown of all of the tracks that were played as GitHub-flavored markdown table.

-*
   **Recognition Replacement** - By default, if a Music Recognition service is enabled, it will only supplement any missing information.
 These options forcibly replace title and artist from any enabled recognition services.